Diagnosis and treatment

 - level of consciousness.

-- respiratory ventilator, to help the patient breathe
+- respiratory ventilator, to help you breathe

-- medication to support the heart's function
+- medication to support your heart's function

 - giving antibiotics and additional fluid